 Whole Dog Journal is reader-supported.
 If you purchase through links on our site we may earn a commission.
-Whole Dog Journal does not accept money for its food and product reviews.

 Any food fed to dogs will provoke an argument, but dairy products provoke more than most.

 Milk and dairy products are highly regarded because of their protein, calcium, potassium, vitamin D, B vitamins, zinc, and other nutrients.
-That, and the fact that most dogs love dairy products, mean that milk and other milk-based products remain popular additions to canine diets.
+That, and the fact that most dogs love dairy products, means that milk and other milk-based products remain popular additions to canine diets.

 Healthy infant puppies have no trouble digesting their mother’s milk, but adult dogs are often unable to digest lactose, milk’s naturally occurring sugar.
 The lactose in cow’s milk is blamed for diarrhea, vomiting, loss of appetite, bloating, flatulence, and other symptoms associated with lactose intolerance.

 Until recently, the dairy-for-dogs debate focused on how milk is produced and processed.
 Today’s dairy cattle are often raised in crowded conditions, fed inappropriate feed, and treated with hormones and antibiotics that leave residues and affect the quality of milk.
 People who consider milk a perfect food for puppies and adult dogs advocate a return to humane, organic, small-scale, grass-fed dairy farming

 Pasteurization is also blamed for reducing the nutritive qualities of milk.
 Milk is pasteurized to kill harmful bacteria, yeast, and molds; ultra-pasteurization (treatment with higher temperatures) further extends shelf life.